- Community Services

 Board of Supervisors

 The District is governed by a five-member Board of Supervisors, with three officials elected by voters in the general election and two officials appointed by the North Carolina Soil and Water Conservation Commission.
 The elected officials are James Allen, of Pantego, Archie Griffin, of Washington, and Tracy Warren, of Chocowinity.
-The officials appointed by the Commission are Sid Cayton, of Aurora and Joe Rogers, of Washington.
-The Board meets on the third Monday during the months of September through June at 6 pm in the Agricultural Center located on Airport Road in Washington.
+The officials appointed by the Commission are Sid Cayton, of Aurora, and Wayne Black Jr., of Pantego.
+The Board meets on the third Monday during the months of September through June at 5:30 pm in the Agricultural Center located on Airport Road in Washington.
 Their meetings are open to the public.

 Programs & Initiatives